Rome School Art Trip

 During the Renaissance, Venetian artists including Veronese, Bellini and Tintoretto created some of the most important art of their time.
 Venice is also at the forefront of modern and contemporary art at the Peggy Guggenheim and the world famous Biennale exhibition.Read More

-There can be few cities in the world with so much charm and so many art treasures as Paris.
+Our Paris School Art Trip discovers some of the most famous art in Western history.
 Of course you have to go the the Louvre if for nothing else but to see Leonardo da Vinci's masterpiece while the impressionists take pride of place in the Musée d'Orsay.
 Paris is also at the forefront of modern and contemporary art at the Louis Vuitton Collection.Read More

-With its vibrant neighbourhoods, atmospheric cobblestone streets and beautiful red tiled buildings, Lisbon is known as one of Europe’s most picturesque cities and its flamboyant art world is centred on the renown Gulbenkian Museum which spans a period from ancient Egypt to the present day.Read More
+Our Lisbon School Art Trip visits this vibrant city with its atmospheric cobblestone streets and beautiful red tiled buildings, Lisbon is known as one of Europe’s most picturesque cities and its flamboyant art world is centred on the renown Gulbenkian Museum which spans a period from ancient Egypt to the present day.Read More

 Plan Your Tour With Confidence